Risks and consequences of hidden employee leasing

 The German Temporary Employment Act (AÜG) sets out clear rules on the level of fines for companies that make use of covert employee leasing.
 The amount of the fine depends on how serious the offence is and how many employees are affected by this offence.
 For small and medium-sized companies, such a fine can even threaten their very existence.

-A further consequence is that the employee concerned can assert a claim to a permanent employment relationship with the company concerned.
-This entitlement arises retroactively.
+A further consequence is that the employee concerned can assert a claim to a permanent employment relationship with the company.
+This entitlement arises in retrospect.
 This means that in such cases, salaries and social security contributions must be paid retrospectively.
-This naturally affects a company's planning security and can represent an enormous financial burden.
+This naturally affects a company's planning and financial security and can represent an enormous financial burden.

-In the event of a concealed supply of labour, the contractual relationship between the hirer and the temporary employment agency is legally invalid.
+In the case of concealed labor supply, the contractual agreement between the hirer and the temporary employment agency is legally void.

 Financial burdens and economic risks for companies

-However, anyone who thinks that fines are the only thing a company has to fear is mistaken.
-Social insurance institutions, for example, are authorised to demand payment of their contributions.
+Anyone who thinks that fines are the only thing a company has to worry about is mistaken.
+Social insurance institutions, for example, have the authority to demand contribution payments.
 If these are not paid, these back payments can be demanded over several years, which can result in immense sums.

 What effects does the hidden AÜG have on affected employees?

 Employees are often the victims in this scenario.
-They are often completely unaware of the legal situation and only realise that they have been deprived of essential rights as a result of the concealed temporary employment.
+They are often completely unaware of the legal situation and only realise at a later stage that they have been deprived of essential rights as a result of the covert hiring out of employees.

 This can also result in serious damage for employees.
 If the employer has not paid the social security contributions properly, the employee may suffer gaps in their benefits.
 This means, for example, that pension insurance, unemployment benefits or health insurance are affected.
 If an employee falls ill or loses their job, this can threaten their very existence.